Skip to content

 Escalation and appeal

-If the victim is dissatisfied with the decision on whether the threshold was met or the way in which a community trigger case review has been carried out an appeal can be made to Community Safety Team manager.
+If the victim is dissatisfied with the decision on whether the threshold was met or the way in which a anti-social behaviour review has been carried out an appeal can be made to Community Safety team manager.
 A response to an appeal will be provided within 15 working days of the appeal being received.

 Monitoring and review